 A laboratory service devoted to the study of bone pathology and a laboratory for the study of neuropathology and neuromuscular disease, which is recognized as an established national referral center are on the premises of the Buffalo General Medical Center.

-The office of the Erie County Medical Examiner, located at the Erie County Medical Center, is used to provide forensic pathology experience during the period of anatomic pathology training.
-At the Oishei Children's Hospital, residents are exposed to pediatric pathology and to a staff with special expertise in this area.
+The office of the Erie County Medical Examiner, located at ECMC, is used to provide forensic pathology experience during the period of anatomic pathology training.

 In clinical pathology, the experience is concentrated in Kaleida Health’s Laboratories.
-The laboratories encompassing the consolidated laboratory operation of Kaleida Health include those located at Buffalo General Medical Center, Millard Fillmore Suburban Hospital, Oishei Children’s Hospital, DeGraff Memorial Hospital, and the Regional Laboratory at Flint Road in Williamsville, NY.
+The laboratories encompassing the consolidated laboratory operation of Kaleida Health include those located at Buffalo General Medical Center, Millard Fillmore Suburban Hospital, Oishei Children’s Hospital, DeGraff Memorial Hospital, and the Center for Laboratory Medicine at Flint Road in Williamsville, NY.

 These laboratories perform over five million billable (12 million-total) tests per year, offering routine, stat, esoteric/specialty, and point of care testing.
 This is a Reference Laboratory that services the Western NY community, as well as providing National Specialty Referral Services.
 The laboratory menu includes over 1000 different tests, from routine profiles to the most esoteric procedures, using technologically advanced instrumentation with computerized test reporting.
 The laboratory has a staff of over 400 people.